swift-server/swift-aws-lambda-runtime/Examples/Testing/README.md

 ## Integration Testing the handler function

-You can test the handler function by creating an input event, a mock Lambda context, and calling the handler function from your test.
+You can test the handler function by creating an input event, a mock Lambda context, and calling your Lambda handler function from your test.
 Your Lambda handler function must be declared separatly from the `LambdaRuntime`.
 For example:

 ```swift